Revisiting Johnson's rule for minimizing makespan in the Two-Machine Flow Shop scheduling problem: Revisiting Johnson's rule for problem

-namely no idle time is enforced on machine $M_2$ for job $i^*$.
-Furthermore, the gap between the completion times on the two machines for the job in positions \( \geq k_A+1 \) can only increase with respect to the gap of the job in position \( k_A \), and correspondingly no idle time can ever occur on machine \( M_2 \) for positions \( k_A+1, \dots, n_A \).
-Consequently, the completion time of the last job of set \( A \) on the second machine will be the same regardless of the permutation considered for the jobs in positions \( k_A+1, \dots, n_A \).
-The first condition ($p_{1,K_A} < p_{1,k_A+1}$) is added to ensure that every job $l \in A$ with $p_{1,l} = p_{1,K_A}$ is included in the subset to be sorted.
+and hence no idle time is incurred on $M_2$ for job \(i^*\).
+Moreover, from position \(k_A+1\) onward, the gap between completion times on the two machines cannot decrease with respect to the gap at position \(k_A\); therefore, no idle time can occur on $M_2$ for positions \(k_A+1,\dots,n_A\).
+Consequently, the completion time of the last job of set \(A\) on $M_2$ is the same for any permutation of the jobs in positions \(k_A+1,\dots,n_A\).
+The additional condition \(p_{1,k_A} < p_{1,k_A+1}\) ensures that all jobs in $A$ with $p_{1,i}=p_{1,k_A}$ are included in the portion that is not declared freely permutable. \end{proof}